Division of Macarthur: Boundaries

+Demographics

-It is a mortgage belt area, with a high percentage of young families, leading to the proportion of residents under 18 being 35%, compared to the national average of 27.2%, with a low proportion of senior citizens (5.9% compared to 12.1%).
+The division is a mortgage belt area, with a high percentage of young families, leading to the proportion of residents under 18 being 35%, compared to the national average of 27.2%, with a low proportion of senior citizens (5.9% compared to 12.1%).
 This is further highlighted in the fact that 23.3% of the population is attending school, compared to the national average of 18.1%.
 The income is above average, with 19.7% of the families in the electorate earning less than A$500 per week, compared to 24.3% for the national average.
 The birth demographics of the electorate are similar to the rest of Australia, with the proportion of people born overseas and in non-English speaking countries within one percentage point of the national average.